JGois1/Ilha_Primeira_J/README.md

 The purpose of this application is to digitalize and streamline the collection of demographic, socioeconomic, and infrastructure data from residents, replacing manual surveys with a structured and efficient mobile solution.

-👥 Team
+## 👥 Team

-João Gois
+- João Gois
-Caio Monteiro
+- Caio Monteiro

+---

-🚀 Key Features
+## 🚀 Key Features

-🔐 User Authentication
+### 🔐 User Authentication

 The application begins with an authentication flow where users can:

-Log in with an existing account
+- Log in with an existing account
-Register a new account to participate in the census
+- Register a new account to participate in the census

-After authentication, users are redirected to the home screen, where the purpose of the census and instructions for completing the questionnaire are presented.
+After authentication, users are redirected to the **home screen**, where the purpose of the census and instructions for completing the questionnaire are presented.

 📝 Multi-Step Census Form